StarDojo: Benchmarking Open-Ended Behaviors of Agentic Multimodal LLMs in Production-Living Simulations with Stardew Valley: Introduction

 To bridge the gap, we introduce StarDojo, a novel environment and benchmark consisting of 1,000 comprehensive tasks based on the production-living dynamics of the popular simulation game, Stardew Valley.
 As illustrated in Figure~\ref{fig:game_play_demo}, agents undertake tasks such as clearing farmland, tilling soil, planting and watering crops, harvesting produce, raising animals, mining and foraging for resources, and crafting essential tools and equipment.

 Additionally, agents must explore diverse maps, collect various items, combat monsters, trade with merchants to generate income, upgrade and expand their farms, and complete numerous in-game quests.
 Social progress involves participating in festivals and community events, building interpersonal relationships, and may eventually lead to marriage and raising children.
+Beyond these, agents must explore diverse maps, collect various items, combat monsters, trade with merchants to generate income, upgrade and expand their farms, and complete numerous in-game quests.

+Crucially, production and social progress form a bidirectional feedback loop.
+On one hand, social progression can unlock new recipes, discounts, services, and collaboration opportunities that directly boost production efficiency (e.g., gaining access to advanced crafting recipes or other production, enhancing resources through relationships and community participation).
+On the other hand, production enables social advancement by generating gifts and valuable items, providing income and materials for participating in festivals and community events, and supporting longer-term milestones such as marriage and raising children.
+Social progress involves engaging in festivals and community events, building interpersonal relationships, and may eventually lead to marriage and family life, each of which can further reshape production possibilities through newly available items, rewards, and opportunities.

 The environment realistically simulates time, stamina, weather patterns, and seasonal cycles, all of which significantly impact both production tasks and social interactions, presenting further challenges for agents.
 To facilitate development and evaluation for researchers, we also present StarDojo-Lite, a curated subset comprising 100 core tasks that focus on the essential skills typically encountered during the game's early stages.

 To facilitate the development and evaluation of agent behaviors, StarDojo offers four key features: 1) \textbf{Unified User-friendly Interface}: Provides an intuitive Python interface to interact seamlessly with Stardew Valley’s game engine implemented in C\#, simplifying interaction and internal state capture, eliminating the need for manual screenshots and keyboard/mouse inputs to obtain observation and action.
 2) \textbf{Automated Evaluation}.
 Includes comprehensive evaluation scripts for all tasks, ensuring reliable and reproducible agent performance assessments.
 3) \textbf{System Compatibility}.
 Supports major operating systems (Ubuntu, macOS, and Windows) to ensure wide accessibility.
 4) \textbf{Parallelized Environments}.
 Allows multiple headless environment instances to run concurrently, significantly enhancing efficiency for evaluation and data collection.